signzy

 The downside is that fraudulent companies might provide fake EINs, and you have no way to verify accuracy without using additional methods.

-Method 2: Check Public Business Documents
+Method 2: Check public business documents

 Many businesses file public documents that contain their EIN, including court filings, trademark applications, and government contract records.
 These documents are available through various online databases and government websites, though finding them requires some detective work and patience.

-Method 3: Secretary of State Databases
+Method 4: Secretary of State databases

-Method 4: SEC EDGAR Database
+Method 5: SEC EDGAR database

 Publicly traded companies must file regular reports with the Securities and Exchange Commission, and these documents often contain EIN information.
 The EDGAR database provides free access to these filings, making it easy to find EINs for public companies.